launchtodayhq/react-native-boilerplate-docs/src/app/docs/supabase/page.md

 Once you've created the correct table and storage bucket in Supabase, you should be able to persist and manipulate data from the app as shown in the demo [here](https://www.veed.io/embed/3f9d02e3-466f-48c5-96bd-f029d46fb6b8).

+## Next steps

+Now that we have setup Supabase, the next natural step is to add suport for authentication (signing in with Google, Apple and Magic Links).
+You can follow the guide here, or you can continue with the next chapter (setting up Stripe).

+Having successfully established the Supabase configuration, the subsequent phase involves integrating authentication.
+This includes enabling sign-in options via Google, Apple, and Magic Links.
+For detailed guidance, you can refer to the guide [here](docs/supabase-auth-setup).
+Alternatively, you may continue on with the next chapter (setting up Stripe).

 {% quick-links %}